God Bless the Child (Shania Twain song): Music video

 The music video for "God Bless the Child" was shot in Nashville, Tennessee and directed by Larry Jordan.
-It was filmed on October 3, 1996, and debuted on October 26, 1996, on CMT.
+It was filmed on October 3, 1996, and debuted on October 26, 1996, on Country Music Television.
 The video features two choirs.
 One included the Fisk University Jubilee Singers and the second was a local performing arts choirs singing along with Twain in a hangar at the Nashville airport.
 Two versions of the video were released, one with the banjo included in the audio for country stations, another without for pop and international stations.
 The "banjo version" video is available on Twain's DVD The Platinum Collection.

 "God Bless the Child" is one of Twain's least-viewed videos on YouTube, with just over 3.4 million views as of October 2020.

 Chart performance

 "God Bless the Child" debuted on the Billboard Hot Country Singles & Tracks chart the week of November 30, 1996 at number 74.
 The song spent 9 weeks on the chart and climbed to a peak position of number 48 on January 11, 1997, where it remained for one week.
-The song became Twain's only single from The Woman in Me to miss the top 30.
+"God Bless the Child" became her lowest peaking single on the chart and one of her shortest runs on the chart.
 It did however, top the Country Singles Sales chart for one week.
 Despite failure at country radio, "God Bless the Child" became Twain's fourth appearance on the Billboard Hot 100 where it peaked at number 75.
 It also reached number 50 on the Hot 100 Singles Sales chart.

+"God Bless the Child" debuted on the Canadian RPM Country Tracks chart the week of November 25, 1996 at number 75, the highest debut of the week.
+The song would go on to peak at number seven on the week of January 20, 1997, seven weeks later.
+This song and "Home Ain't Where His Heart Is (Anymore)" marked the only singles from The Woman in Me to miss the top spot at country radio in Twain's home country.
+On the sales-only Canadian Singles Chart however, the song was a success, topping the chart for nine non-consecutive weeks and spending 38 weeks in total on that chart.